rubynettes/rubynettes/exercises/pine-tutorial/chapter 09/05-game-of-life.md

 ## Aim of the Exercise

 We want to see an animation of the grid on the terminal, with cells moving around, having them appear and die.
-This is fun to watch, as in the Wikipedia page.
+It will be fun to see the change across the generations, and if you implemented it correctly, you will be able to enjoy figures like on the Wikipedia page about Conway's Game of Life.

+## Initial thought before you start

-To do this, we want to set up an initial grid of, say, 10x10, and add some live cells.
+We want to set up an initial grid of, say, 10x10, and add some live cells.
 Then we want to continuously clear the terminal, print the grid to the terminal and make a step.

 ### Part 1